derivative-art/invest_in_futility/_posts/2023-09-05-eye-strain-conscious-monitor-stand.md

 <img src="images/frizting.png"
-     alt="I am too lazy to do this in OrCad, KiCAD, so htere is is!" width="30%"  width="30%"
+     alt="I am too lazy to do this in OrCad, KiCAD, so there is is!" width="30%"  width="30%"
      style="float: left; margin-right: 10px;" />